-Inside the big black box, Microsoft has included an AMD processor with an impressive 32MB of ESRAM and 8GB of DDR3 memory.
+Inside the big black box, Microsoft has included an AMD processor with an impressive of speedy 32MB of ESRAM and 8GB of low-latency DDR3 memory.
 Standard models come with a creditable 500GB mechanical hard drive, although all games, disc-based or not, now require an installation, so that will fill faster than you might think, especially when compared to last generation consoles.

 Those game installations can provide a small speedbump to playing the game you've just bought, more so than on PS4 in most cases.
 The disc copy of Madden for Xbox One needed six minutes to reach 25% installation before letting us on the gridiron.
 The PS4 version needed two minutes, and an additional minute to download a patch before online features were enabled.

 While it's not a major problem in and of itself, it's worth taking into account that games are beginning to add major content downloads alongside the installation, simply to ship on a single disc.
 Halo: The Master Chief Collection requires a 20GB patch simply to access its online features.

 I doubt this will become standard, but with day one patches becoming more and more common, I recommend reading up on individual games to avoid any "I want to play now" frustration.

 Despite its powerful innards, much has been made of the Xbox One's inferiority to PS4 in terms of graphical capability.
 Most notably that comes in the native resolution of mutliformat games.
 Early third-party games tended to output at 1080p on PS4, and 720p on Xbox One.

 This has been improved on a tad, although not completely.